Las Vegas Construction Accident Lawyers

-Like all injured workers, construction workers may not sue their employer, even if the employer is at fault for the incident, but they may pursue workers' compensation benefits.
-However, they must fulfill a number of requirements regarding medical treatment and also provide certain supporting information to qualify.
-An attorney can help file for workers' compensation benefits.
+Construction workers may not sue their employer, even if the employer is at fault for the incident, but they may pursue workers' compensation benefits.
+They must fulfill a number of requirements regarding medical treatment and also provide certain supporting information to qualify.
+A lawyer can help file for workers' compensation benefits.

 Construction workers are also entitled to file third-party personal injury lawsuits in addition to workers' compensation if a party besides the employer was at fault for the accident.
 They may recover damages such as medical expenses and lost wages along with non-economic damages such as pain and suffering.

 Contact Our Las Vegas Construction Accident Attorneys for a Free Case Evaluation

 With assistance from The Husband & Wife Law Team, you may receive medical benefits, periodic payments to cover your lost wages during recovery, job training, and rehabilitation services – whatever it is you need to get back on your feet.
 You have nothing to lose by calling our Las Vegas office at (702) 380-8000.
 Let us start helping you today.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.

 Confidentially reviewed by Attorney Mark Breyer